jakobsj/AIRToolsII/README.txt

 - Start MATLAB.

+- Add the directory AIRToolsII containing the toolbox as well as all subdirectories to the MATLAB search path.
+  - The easiest way to do this is by using the function AIRToolsII_setup which updates the path either temporarily (for the current MATLAB session only - this is the default if no input is given) or permanently (for the current and all future MATLAB sessions).
-- Add the directory AIRToolsII contining the toolbox as well as all subdirectories to the MATLAB search path.
-The first method to do this is using the "Set Path" tool in the "Home" tab of the main MATLAB window, by clicking "Add with Subfolders..." and choosing the AIRToolsII directory.
-The second method is to execute the command addpath(genpath(AIRToolsIIPATH)) where AIRToolsIIPATH must be replaced by the absolute or relative path to the AIRToolsII directory as a string, for example addpath(genpath('C:\Software\AIRToolsII\')
+  - The alternative is to use the "Set Path" tool in the "Home" tab of the main MATLAB window, by clicking "Add with Subfolders..." and choosing the AIRToolsII directory.

 - The software installation can be checked by running demo scripts from the demos subdirectory.